 I studied the delivery door to the locked psych ward.
 Suddenly, I saw my chance to escape into the February night and I was GONE.
 Hightailing it through the lobby with my ass hanging out of my johnny coat, with my SmartWool knee socks and Birkenstocks on out into the parking lot, down the concrete steps, turn right down the hill, turn left, through the intersection and starting up the hill.
 Suddenly I realized how cold I was and that my feet were freezing. later I found out it was -20°C. If I had gone the wrong way and landed in the snowbank, behind the hospital, I may never have been rescued from the cold.

 As it was, two older ladies in a large sedan pulled up beside me as I made my way up the hill.
 Seeing how I was dressed and with my hospital wristband on, they asked me to get in the car with them for a ride.
 I must have thought that would be a good idea.
 Even through the haze of psychosis I knew that my safety was threatened.
-I ran into the parking lot of the Catholic Church and they let me get in the car to get warm.
+I ran into the parking lot of the Catholic Church (irony on that not lost on me) and they let me get in the car to get warm.
 Next they locked the doors and called the police who escorted me back to the psych ward and back into solitary.
-When Dean heard that I had escaped, in my condition, dressed in a tiny cotton johnny coat, he was furious.
+When Dean heard that I had escaped, in my condition, dressed in a tiny cotton johnny coat, he was furious at the hospital.

 Mental illness is a real thing, not to be trifled with.